vespa-engine/blog/_posts/2020-06-30-approximate-nearest-neighbor-search-in-vespa-part-1.md

 ## Dropping RPLSH
 To get good quality (recall) with RPLSH we found that a large hash size was needed.
-Running a quality benchmark on the SIFT dataset with 1M data points, shows the recall (as percentage of correct hits when asking for top K=100) is very bad with a 64 bit hash.
+Running a quality benchmark on the SIFT dataset with 1M data points, shows the recall (as percentage of correct hits when asking for top K=100) is bad with a 64 bit hash.
 You would need to do a full distance calculation for 25000 documents just to get 80% recall.
 We worked mostly with a 512-bit hash, where (on average) you should get 80% recall with just 600 candidates, and 90% recall with 1200 candidates.